 The UK public sector spends more than £240 billion procuring goods and services, accounting for a third of all public spending.
-The Cabinet Office’s commitment to increase the number of central Government contracts awarded to SMEs could create an extra £3 billion of extra business for the country’s smaller employers.
+The Cabinet Office’s commitment to increase the number of contracts awarded to SMEs could create an extra £3 billion of business for the country’s smaller employers.

-Join us for the Public Procurement Conference 2018 where our panel of expert speakers will explain how these recent developments will affect central Government, local councils, the education sector and the NHS.
+Join us for the Public Procurement Conference where our panel of expert speakers will explain how these recent developments will affect local authorities across England.

 Please register interest below and we will keep you updated

 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

 - Gaining a better understanding of the current procurement trends in the public sector.

 - Overcoming the challenges to more effective and efficient procurement processes.

 - Identifying opportunities for collaborative procurement.

 - Ensuring the outcomes of procurement decisions enhance, sustain and deliver value to public sector services.